-Smart DNS Proxy is a brand belonging to the Global Stealth Inc. company, which have been developing and providing users with security solutions, data encryption and anonymization services since 1995.
+Smart DNS Proxy is a brand belonging to the Global Stealth Inc. company, which has been developing and providing users with security solutions, data encryption, and anonymization services since 1995.

 The company’s headquarters is located in Seychelles.
 Nothing more is available on the official website regarding the company activity other than the involvement with other companies such as Apple, Microsoft, IBM, BP and Shell and that they focus on bringing you fast, secure and stable connections.

 Seychelles, as you may know, is an offshore, sovereign state located in the Indian Ocean, but belonging to the African continent.
 While VPNs are legal to use here, this state has some history with corruption, drug trafficking, money laundering, and uneven wealth distribution.

 There are reports regarding abuses against journalists, and, even though the country has strict defamation laws, they haven’t been used for a long time.
 On the bright side, they’re not a member of the 5, 9, 14 Eyes Alliance.

 First things first, Smart DNS Proxy wasn’t developed as a VPN service, to begin with, but as a secure DNS proxy, as its name clearly suggests.
 What’s the purpose of such a service?

 Well, it’s simple.
 If a VPN is used to keep your connection private and secure, away from prying eyes, a DNS proxy such as Smart DNS Proxy is used to unblock various content, such as websites and multimedia streaming services.

 As they claim on their website, there’s really no connection needed such as when you’re using a VPN to achieve the same goal and it’s much faster, since it doesn’t rely on any actual applications.
 Another perk of using a DNS proxy is that it can work on any Internet-enabled device that supports custom DNS.